stuburger/yafl/README.md

 By default any time the `initialValue` prop changes, your Form will be reinitialized with the updated `initialValue`.
 To prevent this behaviour simply set `disableReinitialize` to `true`.

-#### `commonFieldProps?: { [key: string]: any }`
+#### `sharedProps?: { [key: string]: any }`

-This is a convenience prop that can be used to pass common values to all the components on your form.
+This is a convenience prop that can be used to pass and shared values to all the Fields on your form.
 Yafl uses React's context API to make these values available to all Field components.

 > **Why you might need this:**
 > - For things like theming, etc